Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

 \subsubsection{Temporal/Spatial}

-\\ With a univariate time series as input, a model can capture temporal information (i.e, pattern), while with a multivariate time series as input, it can learn normality through both temporal and spatial dependencies.
-Moreover, if the model input is a multivariate time series in which spatial dependencies are captured, the model can also detect inter-metric anomalies (shown in Fig. \ref{fig:intermetric}).
+With a UTS as input, a model can capture temporal information (i.e., pattern), while with a MTS as input, it can learn normality through both temporal and spatial dependencies.
+Moreover, if the model input is an MTS in which spatial dependencies are captured, the model can also detect intermetric anomalies (shown in Fig. \ref{fig:intermetric}).